 Proven Business Outcomes

-Organizations using agile project management practices report:
+Organizations using Agile PM practices report:

 - Faster time-to-market